 There is no single profit margin for the freight forwarding industry, because the figure depends heavily on what you measure and who you measure.
-The table below shows the typical ranges forwarders work within.
-Treat them as orientation points, not guarantees.
+The 2026 orientation ranges below are drawn from public 10-K filings of listed forwarders (Expeditors, Kuehne + Nagel, DSV, C.H.
+Robinson), Armstrong and Associates 3PL research, IBISWorld industry data, and Ti Insight sector reports.
+Treat them as orientation points for a healthy forwarder in each tier, not guarantees.

 | Margin Type | Typical Range | What It Measures |